shutter-network/shutter-validator-registration/README.md

 ### **Requirements**

 - Docker installed on your system.
+- Access to:
+  - An existing BIP-39 mnemonic **or** keystore files for your validator keys.
+  - The password for the keystore files.

 #### **Preconfigured `.env` File**
 The `script/.env.example` file is provided with preconfigured values.
 Copy it to create your own `.env` file.